More About VR

 Why does my viewfinder jump?

 You're in Normal VR mode.
 In this mode Nikon uses their re-centering system, which helps guarantee that at the time you press the shutter release, the VR system has its full flexibility to move in any direction.
-If you're not holding the camera very steady, you'll see a jumpiness in the viewfinder because of this.
-I'd put it like this: if you're seeing a lot of jumping in the viewfinder, you are absolutely relying upon VR to correct your camera/lens handling, so you'll want the VR to be re-centered periodically (normally that happens in the blackout time on a DSLR, but we now have mirrorless cameras with no blackout).
+If you're not holding the camera very steady or are panning, you'll see a jumpiness in the viewfinder because of this.
+I'd put it like this: if you're seeing a lot of jumping in the viewfinder, you are absolutely relying upon VR to correct your camera/lens handling, so you'll probably want the VR to be re-centered periodically (normally that happens in the blackout time on a DSLR, but we now have mirrorless cameras with no blackout).

 Sport mode doesn't perform constant re-centering on bad handling, and it primarily corrects motion for the axis you're not panning on (e.g. vertically when you pan horizontally).